-1. A Giotto model is composed of one or more modes and each mode is composed of several tasks.

-2. For every task, the design specifies a worst case execution time (WCET) which constrains the execution time of that task in the model.

-3. Tasks are concurrent and preemptable.

-4. Each task may consume some tokens and produce some tokens for other actors or itself, the produced tokens are not available until the end of the task's deadline.

-5. Mode switching includes invoking or terminating some tasks.

-6. There are constraints on mode switching, e.g., the states consistency of tasks.
+- 1. A Giotto model is composed of one or more modes and each mode is composed of several tasks. - 2.
+For every task, the design specifies theworst case execution time (WCET) which constrains the execution time of that task in the model. - 3.
+Tasks are concurrent and preemptable. - 4.
+Each task may consume some tokens and produce some tokens for other actors or itself, the produced tokens are not available until the end of the task's deadline. - 5.
+Mode switching includes invoking or terminating some tasks. - 6.
+There are constraints on mode switching, e.g., the the states of tasks have to be preserved.